Hardcover Smyth-sewn book, with jacket

 • Exceptional color reproduction

 • Printed with soy-based inks

 To Robert Rahway Zakanitch, life is full of ordinary miracles and the boundless beauty of humanity, which he expresses on paper and canvas in what essayist David Pagel calls “a wild collision between freewheeling bohemian abandon and settled-down domestic sociability.”

-By the 1970s Zakanitch had reached critical acclaim as a fine artist and as a founder of the Pattern and Decoration movement.
+Zakanitch found critical acclaim as a founder of the Pattern and Decoration movement in the 1970s.
 More recently, Zakanitch uses line, form, color, composition, and scale—especially scale—to create accessible, visually rich paintings.
 He wields his pencils and brushes with undeniable authority but generously invites viewers into his artistic process by allowing visible erasures, drips of paint, glimpses of gridwork and support materials, and bits of hand-lettering.

 This is he first monograph on the artist’s work.